 Land is cultivated (prepared by ploughing) in autumn or spring, and the crop is planted.
 It grows through the spring and summer, and is harvested in late summer or autumn.
 The land is then cultivated again for another crop or returned to pasture for one or more years.

 Early missionaries were the first to grow wheat and oats in New Zealand.
-In the first half of the 19th century some North Island Māori communities grew wheat, which they sold to settlers, exported to Sydney, or used themselves.
+In the mid-19th century some North Island Māori communities grew wheat, which they sold to settlers, exported to Sydney, or used themselves.

 New Zealand Company settlements, such as Wellington, Nelson and Whanganui, were intended to be based on arable production rather than animal farming.
 However, at that stage there was a limited export market for crops, but a huge market for animal products – initially for wool and later for meat and dairy production.
 Cropping remained important in some areas, particularly the Canterbury Plains and North Otago, where summer conditions were ideal for maturing grain crops.

 Breaking in land for crops was a laborious job.
 In North Island bush country, forests were burned or felled, and logs and stumps removed before ploughing could start.